algorithmic-audits/algorithmic-audits.github.io/index.md

 ## Registration

 Registration is free but mandatory here: [*registration page*](https://framaforms.org/registration-for-waaa-may-23rd-1678973540).
-You will then receive an email with the zoom link a few days before the event.
+You will be sent an email with the zoom link.

 ## Various